chiyodad/cbeams.github.io/_posts/2014-08-31-git-commit.md

 </font>

-It can be a little awkward at first writing this way.
+Writing this way can be a little awkward at first.
 We're more used to speaking in the _indicative mood_, which is all about reporting facts.
 That's why commit messages often end up reading like this:

 <font color="red">